-Muscle Pain in Lyme Disease: Symptoms, Causes, and Patterns
+Muscle Pain in Lyme Disease: Why It Happens and How It Feels

-Muscle pain is one of the multisystem patterns described in our Lyme disease symptoms guide, where neurologic, musculoskeletal, and autonomic symptoms are explained in context.
+Muscle pain is one of the multisystem patterns described in our Lyme disease symptoms guide.

-This pattern also fits within the broader framework of chronic Lyme disease pain, where symptoms may shift, flare, or resist simple orthopedic explanations.
+It also fits within the broader framework of chronic Lyme disease pain, where symptoms may shift, flare, or resist simple explanations.

-What Muscle Pain in Lyme Disease Feels Like
+What Does Muscle Pain in Lyme Disease Feel Like?

 - Deep aching in the legs, arms, back, or shoulders